 1. Dispatch delivered in person by Captain Sterret to Secretary of the Navy Smith, National Intelligencer, November 18, 1801, p.
-2. "Between wind and water" meant that the 18 cannonballs had penetrated the corsair's hull in the critical zone that is alternately wet and dry from the motion of the waves.
+2. "Between wind and water" meant that the 18 cannonballs had penetrated the corsair's hull in the critical zone that is alternately wet and dry from the motion of the waves, and will take on water as the ship heels on first one side, then the other, while tacking into the wind.
 Admiral W. H Smyth, The Sailor's Word-Book: An Alphabetical Digest of Nautical Terms (London: Blackie and Son, 1867), s.v.
 "Wind and water line."

 2. Thomas Jefferson to Andrew Sterrett, December 1, 1801.
 The Thomas Jefferson Papers Series 1.
 General Correspondence, 1651-1827. http://memory.loc.gov/ (retrieved 20 October 2009.